What is sequence of returns risk and why is it important?

 How to manage sequence of returns risk

-One such option is a term annuity, which is the epitome of “fixed income”.
-An annuity will provide you with a regular income for a set period of time (for example, the next five years) regardless of how the markets perform.
-If there is a sharp drop in the markets at the beginning of your retirement, you can leave your investments untouched for five years that the annuity lasts.
-After that time, your investments may have recovered and increased in value, so you can start to draw income from them (or buy a new annuity to cover the next five years).
+You could also buy a term annuity, which will provide you with a regular income for a set period of time (for example, the next five years) regardless of how the markets perform.
+This way, if there is a market crash at the beginning of your retirement, you can leave your investments untouched for five years.
+After that time, your investments should have recovered and increased in value, so you can start to draw income from them (or buy a new annuity to cover the next five years).

 Finally, a cash reserve strategy involves putting some of your assets into cash (or cash equivalents) to cover periods of potential market decline.
 For example, you could hold three years’ worth of retirement income in cash equivalents, like guaranteed investment certificates (GICs).
 These are very safe investments, with guaranteed interest rates and different terms, such as one, three and five years.

-Rather than withdrawing money from investments that have dropped in value, you could cash in your short-term GICs.
-If a stock market decline persists for several years, you could then cash in your mid- and long-term GICs as you need the money.
+If the market crashes, rather than withdrawing money from investments that have dropped in value, you could cash in your short-term GICs.
+If the stock market crash persists for several years, you could then cash in your mid- and long-term GICs when you need the money.
 This strategy ensures that you don’t touch any assets affected by the market crash, and so it helps you avoid sequence of returns risk.

 Help with minimizing sequence of returns risk